What are the aims of this leaflet?

 What is Fox-Fordyce disease?

-Fox-Fordyce disease is a rare skin disorder affecting the apocrine sweat glands.
-These are special sweat glands found in the armpits, genital region and breasts that produce a more dense secretion than the normal or ‘eccrine’ sweat glands found elsewhere on the body.
-Patients with this condition experience itchy bumps on the skin around the hair follicles.
+Apocrine glands are special sweat glands found in the armpits, genital region and breasts that produce a thicker, more scented secretion than the normal or ‘eccrine’ sweat glands found elsewhere on the body.
+Very rarely, Fox-Fordyce disease may affect other areas of the body and face.
+People with this condition develop small bumps on the skin around the hair follicles.

 What causes Fox-Fordyce disease?

-The disease is believed to be caused by blockage of the apocrine sweat glands.
+Fox-Fordyce disease is believed to be caused by blockage of the apocrine sweat glands.
 It is not yet known why these glands become blocked.
-Fox-Fordyce disease commonly occurs under conditions of excess heat, humidity and stress.
 It can develop in anyone at any age, but most commonly arises in women of child-bearing age.
-Hormones are therefore believed to play a role, but the exact link has not yet been discovered.
+Hormones are believed to play a role, as often the condition resolves after the menopause, but the exact link has not yet been discovered.

 Is Fox-Fordyce disease hereditary?